PavithraDilliraj/buggy-cars-ui-automation/README.md

 ###### Note
-The project was built in MAC, to run in windows please update the chromedriver file to .exe file.
-Also in all paths update the "/" to "\\".
+Please add chromedriver file in src/main/resources/ for both [MAC and Windows](https://chromedriver.chromium.org/downloads) Please update the path format for windows from "/" to "\\" in the below files main/java/base/driver.java test/java/tests/BuggyCarsTest.java

 ###### Update username: